Extiri/extiri-docs/docs/users/login_user.md

 Method: `POST`

-This endpoint will delete specified user.
-The account will be deleted within 7 days.
-Account can be restored by logging in during this period.
+This endpoint will log in the user using credentials provided in Authorization header.
+It returns a token that is used in calls to other endpoints.

 ## Parameters
 ### Headers